 Many HSA administrators offer investing options through their custodial bank; some may also provide materials to help you research investment options and portfolios.
-Depending on the HSA software, you may even be able to invest through a single sign-on portal.
+Depending on the HSA software used by your administrator, you may even be able to invest through a single sign-on portal.

 HSA investment strategies

-Your strategy should largely depend on your age and the amount of risk you want to take.
-Generally, the higher the risk, the higher the reward; this could be a good strategy for younger adults who have a long time before retirement.
+Your strategy should depend largely on your age and the amount of risk you are comfortable taking.
+Generally, the higher the risk, the higher the reward, which could be a good strategy for younger adults who have a long time before retirement.
 For those getting close to retirement, a more conservative approach is advisable.

-If steeped in stock market knowledge, you may find choosing your own stocks, bonds or mutual funds to be a good strategy.
-If you don’t have the time or knowledge, many investment advisors offer pre-configured portfolios to help you meet your long-term goals.
+If steeped in stock market knowledge, you may find that choosing your own stocks, bonds or mutual funds is a successful strategy.
+If you don’t have the time or knowledge, many investment advisors offer pre-configured model portfolios to help you meet your long-term goals.

 The time is right to invest your HSA funds.
-Interest rates are low and investing can help you really take advantage of tax-free growth.
-Your future self will thank you for building a more robust healthcare and retirement account, and setting yourself up for financial success.
+Interest rates are low and investing can help you take the greatest advantage of tax-free growth.
+Your future self will thank you for setting yourself up for financial success through building a more robust HSA healthcare and retirement account.